OctopusDeploy/blog/blog/2022-11/eks-federated-users/index.md

 ### Creating an EKS cluster

-When granting a federated user account to an EKS cluster, if you're not the creator of the EKS cluster, problems arise.
-The cluster must first be created by a user other than yourself.
+When granting a federated user account to an EKS cluster, problems arise if you're not the creator of the EKS cluster.
+A different user needs to first create the cluster.

 In my case, I created a user account with sufficient permissions to create EKS clusters.
-I added the [AWS Account](https://octopus.com/docs/infrastructure/accounts/aws) in Octopus and used the following steps in a runbook to create a cluster:
+I added the [AWS account](https://octopus.com/docs/infrastructure/accounts/aws) in Octopus and used the following steps in a runbook to create a cluster:

 - **Create EKS Cluster**
 - **Add cluster as deployment target**

-I'm using an Octopus Deploy runbook, but the **Create EKS Cluster** section isn't Octopus specific as it uses the AWS CLI to create the cluster.
+I'm using an Octopus Deploy runbook, but the **Create EKS Cluster** section isn't Octopus-specific as it uses the AWS CLI to create the cluster.

-#### Create EKS Cluster
+#### Create EKS cluster

 This step uses the **Run an AWS CLI Script** step in Octopus Deploy to create the EKS cluster.